vaibhav-raj-codes/delta-notes/async,await,api_part_28/async, await, api and json.md

 }

 myFunc();
-*/

-/* line 83
-// # handling rejections in await using try and catch;
+# handling rejections in await using try and catch;
 function execute() {
     return new Promise((resolved, rejected) => {
         setTimeout(() => {